VI. Key Issues: Financing and Delivery >> C. Health Financing >> Health-Related Tax Expenditures >> Employer Tax Exclusion (last updated 11.16.15)

 - 1935.
 National Labor Relations Act (Wagner Act) gave employees the right to join labor unions and bargain collectively (p.
 347).

 - 1939.
 Revenue Act of 1939 (Sec.
-104), establishes employee tax exclusion for compensation for injuries, sickness, or both received under workers’ compensation, accident, or health insurance (the exclusion of premium payments for employer-provided health benefits did not occur until 1943).
+22(b)5), establishes employee tax exclusion for compensation for injuries, sickness, or both received under workers’ compensation, accident, or health insurance (with the same limitations reported above for Revenue Act of 1918) (CRS-8).
+Note that the exclusion of premium payments for employer-provided health benefits did not occur until 1943.

 - 1943.
 An August 26 Internal Revenue Service ruling letter held that an employer contribution for group medical and hospitalization insurance issued by a commercial insurer was exempt income to workers (CRS-7).